35 garden lighting ideas to breathe life into your outdoor space after dark

 (Image credit: Future PLC/Mark Scott)

-Nothing makes a bigger garden lighting impact than the repetition of lights on a darkened path - for both striking simplicity and after-dark safety.
-With a garden party in mind, these steps are smartly lit with decorative paper bags, which can be bought with a pretty punched design or create it yourself with a hole-punch and a few minutes of your time.
+Nothing makes a bigger garden lighting impact than the repetition of lights on a darkened path – for both striking simplicity and after-dark safety.
+With a garden party in mind, these steps are smartly lit with decorative paper bags, which can be bought with a pretty punched design.
+Or, you can even create it yourself with a hole-punch and a few minutes of your time as an easy DIY project.

 35. Go for colour-coordinating lanterns